JeffreyYH/JeffreyYH/README.md

 ### Hi there 👋

 <p>I’m Yafei Hu.
 I’m currently a PhD student at CMU.
-I work with <a href="https://www.ri.cmu.edu/ri-faculty/sebastian-scherer/"> Prof. Sebastian Scherer</a> in CMU Robotics Institute.
-I’m interested in perception, reinforcement learning and decision making for robotics.
+I’m interested in 3D perception, RL and decision making for robotics.
 </p>

 You can know more about me via: